LiamDHall/Mixology/README.md

 ### **Python**
 I used [pep8online](http://pep8online.com/) to check my Python was PEP8 compliant.

-It said that my code was PEP8 compliant.
+The validator said that my code was PEP8 compliant.

 ### **Functionality Testing**